 Shower grout gets a lot of abuse so you should seal your shower grout at least once a year.
 The wet grout in showers is a perfect place for dangerous toxic mold to live and breed.
 You do not want the mold to grow in your grout and get into the walls of your home.
 Mold in your homes walls can release dangerous mold spores that can be harmful to your health.
 This makes cleaning, maintaining and sealing shower grout on a regular basis extremely important.

-There are two main types of applicators that can be used to seal your grout.
-The brush tipped applicator is convenient for sealing small grout joints and vertical grout surfaces.
-The roller wheel type applicator works better for sealing the grout on large horizontal surfaces like tile floors.
+There are two basic types of grout sealer applicators.
+The brush tipped applicator is convenient for sealing small grout joints and vertical wall, shower and backsplashes grout.
+The roller wheel type applicator works better for sealing wider grout lines on horizontal surfaces like tile floors.

 You should seal your grout when it is not too hot and you do not want to seal the grout in direct sunlight.
 It is important that the sealer does not dry on the tile surface.
 If it is a hot summer day try to seal the grout in the morning or evening when it is the coolest.
 You also do not want to seal grout in freezing cold temperatures.
 You should read the grout sealer manufactures instructions for the proper conditions and temperatures recommended for using their grout sealer.

-It is important to only use a high quality professional grade sealer like Aqua Mix Sealers Choice Gold.
+It is important to only use a high quality professional grade sealer like Stonetech Bulletproof.
 Low grade sealers from local home improvement stores will not provide much protection for your grout and they will allow your grout to easily become stained.
 Also these low grade sealers will not last long and they will break down easily with normal everyday cleaning products.
-Aqua Mix sealers choice gold performed as the best grout sealer in our grout sealer review.
+Stonetech Bulletproof performed as one of the sealers for protecting grout in our grout sealer review.
 The one quart container of grout sealer will seal approximately 200 sq/ft of grout with 12 inch tiles and 1/8 inch grout lines.

 Apply a liberal amount of sealer to the grout joints and ensure that the grout is thoroughly saturated with sealer.
 Do not worry if some of the sealer gets on the surface of the tiles.
 The excess sealer on the tiles surface will be wiped away later.
 Work only in small sections at a time and keep the grout joints saturated with grout sealer for 5-10 minutes.
 If you see that the sealer is getting absorbed by the grout and starting to dry then apply more sealer to the grout lines to keep them thoroughly saturated with grout sealer.
 Remember to no let the sealer dry on the surface of the tiles.
 If an area of sealer begins to dry on the tile surface then add more sealer to keep that area saturated with the grout sealer.